Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-5-faqs.md

 <DetailsToggle alt_header="Does dbt Mesh require a specific dbt Cloud plan?">

 Yes, a [dbt Cloud Enterprise](https://www.getdbt.com/pricing) plan is required to set up multiple projects and reference models across them.
-Refer to [Model governance](/docs/collaborate/govern/about-model-governance) for more information on the features available across dbt Cloud plans.
+Refer to [model governance](/docs/collaborate/govern/about-model-governance) for more information on the features available across dbt Cloud plans.

 </DetailsToggle>